Deciphering the Meaning of Ocean JasperTM

 Ocean JasperTM combines well with other lunar stones like moonstone, selenite, and girasol quartz.
 Solar stones would include sunstone, citrine, and ruby.
 Finally stones like lapis lazuli, labradorite, and meteorites and tektites are used to connect with star energies.

 6: Fish Eye Jasper: After the ocean, circle, and the Moon, the most relevant energy signature for Ocean JasperTM is its concentric orbs called “fish eyes”, especially when they are translucent.

 Ocular stones, those that look like eyes, have a consistent meaning over time:

 - Safety: Warding off the evil eye, security, and remaining unseen from enemies.

 - Prosperity: Good luck, seeing opportunities, and overcoming obstacles in business.

 - Second Sight: Clairvoyance, insight, and focus during meditation.

-Many of Ocean Jasper’s metaphysical properties are modern adaptations of this ancient gem lore.
+Many of its metaphysical properties are modern adaptations of this ancient gem lore.